PravinGs/SecurityComponent/README.md

 * Created a Scheduler module to periodically start the services.

 * Created a Watcher module for file monitoring to backup the updated files.

 * Admins can change agent-software configuration files from the remote machine using TLS1.3.

+* Created LogAnalyzer module to analyze logs and its severity level based on the configured rules.

+* Created RootCheck Module to check untrusted file locations based on the pre identified malware paths.

 ## **Technologies used**
 * c++17